saikiranmadimi/intro2/css/css_basics1.md

 * Post your website to Github.
   - Create a new repository named `<username>.github.io`.
   - Upload an `index.html` to the repo.
   - Type `<username>.github.io` in the address bar of your browser.
-Your stuff is live!
-(But it might actually take a few minutes to go live.)
+Your stuff is live! (it might actually take a few minutes to go live)